zxcwer/zxcwer/README.md

-- 👋 Hi, I’m Kee
+- 👋 Hi, I’m Keoduangdy Nitiphon.
+But please call me "Gie"
 - 👀 I love coding and challenge new things
-- 🌱 I’m currently learning about voice recognition
+- 🔥  I’m currently learning about React and Web application
 - 💞️ I’m looking to collaborate on Tsuyama college
 - 📫 How to reach me: contact me directly by email-> keekeoduangdy@gmail.com